JunYuHuang/top-chess-cli/Planning.md

 ```
 New Chess Game Setup

+Choose your colored piece.
+Enter 'white' or 'black' (without quotes):
+❌ 'yellow' is not a valid choice.
+Try again.

+You chose 'white'.

 Choose to play against a human or a computer opponent.
 Enter 'human' or 'computer' (without quotes):
+❌ 'AI' is not a valid choice.
+Try again.

 You chose 'human'.

-Choose your colored piece.
-Enter 'white' or 'black' (without quotes):

-You chose 'white'.
 ```